Yumi: Shape

 The upper and lower curves also differ.
 Several hypotheses have been offered for this asymmetric shape.
 Some believe it was designed for use on a horse, where the yumi could be moved from one side of the horse to the other with ease; however, there is evidence that the asymmetrical shape predates its use on horseback.

 Others claim that asymmetry was needed to enable shooting from a kneeling position.
 Yet another explanation is the characteristics of the wood from a time before laminating techniques.
-In case the bow is made from a single piece of wood, its modulus of elasticity is different between the part taken from the treetop side and the other side.
+In case the bow is a self bow, or made from a single piece of wood, its modulus of elasticity is different between the part taken from the treetop side and the other side.
 A lower grip balances it.

 The hand holding the yumi may also experience less vibration due to the grip being on a vibration node of the bow.
 A perfectly uniform pole has nodes at 1/4 and 3/4 of the way from the ends, or 1/2 if held taut at the ends – these positions will change significantly with shape and consistency of the bow material.